yaolet/mztx06a/README.md

 > framebuffer_height=480

-Beaware this won't make your LCD bigger, nor it has some retina-like hidden pixels like your iPhone.
+Beware this won't make your LCD bigger, nor it has some retina-like hidden pixels like your iPhone.
 The program will just squeeze 4 pixels into 1.

 Now Ctrl-X and yes to save the changes.
 Don't get panic if nothing shows up on the screen.
 Try